gregov/k8s-multicloud-poc/guestbook-go/NOTES.md

 ```

-# About the docker tocken
+# About the docker token

 A Personal access token has to be used as the password.
 Permissions should be at least: repo/public_repo + read:packages